We Provide Transitional Housing for Women and Their Children

 Founder and President

-Linda graduated from Regents College with A.D in nursing and Lesley University in Cambridge with Bachelor of Science.
+Linda graduated from Regents College with Associates Degree in nursing and Lesley University in Cambridge with Bachelor of Science.
 She worked at Baystate Medical Center for over 35 years retiring in August of 2011.
 While at BMC Linda managed two nursing units and was responsible for the planning and implementation of those units.
 Her team won several national awards for patient satisfaction from Professional Research Consultants.
 In 2005 she co-founded New Hope Community Health Clinic.
 New Hope a free clinic treated over 1000 patients.
 Linda served on the Board of Directors since 2005 and served four terms as president.
 She has been on eight medical Mission teams serving with World Gospel Outreach in Tegucigalpa, Honduras.
 Linda has two children and four grandchildren.
-She attends Cottage Hill Church
+She attends Cottage Hill Church.

 Sgt.
 John Delaney